Chapter 11: Beginnings

 Chaos arises at this point, but it seems Hojo is right: Weiss’ Omega-infused body totally outclasses him.
 All Chaos’ return manages to accomplish is to wake Shelke, who’s basically an entire video game stage away.

 The battle is restarted, this time without the instant death, though Weiss was now called “Weiss Empowered.”
 Hojo/Weiss is able to deflect our shots from time to time, but was a lot like the fight with Shelke: since Weiss had virtually no missile attacks, all we had to worry about was his rush attacks, and the rest was near-constant shooting in our favour.
-Hojo/Weiss eventually started launching attacks from his throne (a gap we couldn’t cross) while invincible, but he would soon return to the field and was quickly killed.
+Hojo/Weiss eventually started launching attacks from his throne (a gap we couldn’t cross), becoming invincible for the duration, but he would soon return to the field and was quickly killed.

 Vincent knocked Weiss into a wall, and Hojo remarked that all of a sudden, Omega’s power was fading.
 It wasn’t Vincent’s doing: after Hojo had stuck Weiss’ hand into Nero, Nero had infested Weiss’ body with his magical darkness, and now Weiss was contaminated.
 Just like Hojo predicted, Omega would not tolerate a contaminated host.
 Ghost Nero asked Weiss, who was now speaking for himself, if they could join together and never be apart again, and Weiss agreed, saying “Let us… join him,” presumably speaking of Omega (although there is another equally valid interpretation that we’ll get to post-credits).
 Nero merged into Weiss’ body, and Weiss stood, approached his throne, and then dissolved, dropping the Protomateria as he did so.
 Oh, there it is.
 It rolls into the Lifestream.